diegomarzo/diegomarzo.github.io/about.md

 I have been working the last 3 years with AWS and these days I'm playing heavy with it.

-So this is what is mainly going to be the blog about, I hope you enjoy :)
+So this is what is mainly going to be the blog about.

+### We hope you enjoy our content